 McCormick-Boyle is currently the commander, Navy Medicine Education and Training Command and director of the Navy Nurse Corps.

-Her decorations include Legion of Merit (two awards), Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), and Navy and Marine Corps Achievement Medal.
+Her decorations include Legion of Merit (three awards), Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), and Navy and Marine Corps Achievement Medal.
 She is an American College of Health Care Executives Fellow and recipient of 2011 Navy Regent’s Senior Health Care Executive Award.